Sterling Hayden: Communist Party and HUAC

+1950s film career

-He followed it with a series of action films: Denver and Rio Grande (1952), a Western, for Paramount; Hellgate (1952), another Western; The Golden Hawk (1952), a pirate swashbuckler for producer Sam Katzman; Flat Top (1952), a Korean War drama; Fighter Attack (1953), a World War II film.
+In the 1951 film Journey into Light, Hayden portrayed a minister who doubts his faith.
+He had a prominent role alongside Bette Davis in The Star (1952).
+He followed these two performances with a series of action films: Denver and Rio Grande (1952), a Western for Paramount; Hellgate (1952), another Western; The Golden Hawk (1952), a pirate swashbuckler for producer Sam Katzman; Flat Top (1952), a Korean War drama; and Fighter Attack (1953), a World War II film.

-In 1952, while divorcing his second wife, the court heard Hayden made $100,000 the previous year.
+By working regularly in leading and supporting roles, Hayden earned a substantial income.
+In November 1952, at the start of his lengthy divorce from his second wife, Betty Ann de Noon (whom he married in 1947), it was revealed in court proceedings that he made $100,000 in the prior year.

-Hayden then starred in So Big (1953), a melodrama from an Edna Ferber novel starring Jane Wyman, then it was back to medium budget action films: Take Me to Town (1953), a Western with Ann Sheridan; Kansas Pacific (1953), a Western for Walter Mirisch; Crime Wave (1954), a film noir.
+In 1953, he co-starred with Jane Wyman in So Big, a melodrama adapted from an Edna Ferber novel.
+He then returned to medium-budget action films: Take Me to Town (1953), a Western with Ann Sheridan; Kansas Pacific (1953), a Western for Walter Mirisch; and Crime Wave (1954), a film noir.

-He had a support role in a big studio picture, Prince Valiant (1954), playing Sir Gawain, then returned to more conventional material with Arrow in the Dust (1954).
-Johnny Guitar (1954) was another Western, but this one starred Joan Crawford and was directed by Nick Ray; it was a box office hit and became a cult favorite.
-It was financed by Republic Pictures, which used Hayden on several occasions.
+Hayden had a supporting role in a major studio picture, Prince Valiant (1954), playing Sir Gawain.
+He followed it with a conventional Western "B picture", Arrow in the Dust (1954).
+At first his next project, Johnny Guitar (1954), seemed like just another Western, but this one starred Joan Crawford and was directed by Nicholas Ray.
+It became a box office hit and a cult favorite.
+It was financed by Republic Pictures, which used Hayden on several other occasions.

-There were some film noirs: Naked Alibi (1954) with Gloria Grahame and Suddenly (1954) with Frank Sinatra.
-Then it was action: Battle Taxi (1954), a Korean War movie; Timberjack (1955), a Western for Republic; Shotgun (1955), a Western with Yvonne de Carlo; The Eternal Sea (1955), a World War II naval story; Top Gun (1955), a Western for producer Edward Small.
+He was cast in more film noirs: Naked Alibi (1954) with Gloria Grahame and Suddenly (1954) with Frank Sinatra.
+Then it was action films: Battle Taxi (1955), about helicopter rescue teams in the Korean War; Timberjack (1955), a Western for Republic; Shotgun (1955), a Western with Yvonne de Carlo; The Eternal Sea (1955), a World War II naval story; Top Gun (1955), a Western for producer Edward Small.

-The Last Command (1955) was the story of the Alamo for Republic, with Hayden as Jim Bowie.
+The Last Command (1955) was a Republic Pictures film about the Alamo, with Hayden as Jim Bowie.
 The Come On (1956) was a film noir with Anne Baxter.
-Hayden also began appearing on TV shows such as Celebrity Playhouse.
+Hayden also began obtaining acting jobs on TV shows such as Celebrity Playhouse.